Sildenafil Treatment Plan

 Also, and perhaps most importantly, the fact that you have ED may mean you have other health conditions that should be addressed–not simply because improving your health can make using medication unnecessary, but because treating underlying conditions like hypertension, diabetes, or simmering vascular disease, could save your life.
 Seeing a healthcare provider to identify and manage any underlying condition could be the most important step you take.

-We recommend getting screening blood tests that the Roman prescribing doctor can evaluate and even send to your general healthcare provider.
-Your Roman physician will discuss any abnormal results and, if needed, inform you if you should seek care to manage any discovered condition.
+We recommend getting screening blood tests that the Roman prescribing healthcare professional can evaluate and even send to your general healthcare provider.
+Your Roman physician or nurse practitioner will discuss any abnormal results and, if needed, inform you if you should seek care to manage any discovered condition.

 Let’s begin.
 Read everything below and don’t forget to read the package insert included here as well—and when it arrives with your medicine.
 Keep all the literature handy in case your medical status changes and you need to refer back to it.

 Phosphodiesterase inhibitors have been shown to be remarkably safe but all medicines have the potential for causing side effects.
 Rarely, these can be serious, and you need to know about them.

 A phosphodiesterase inhibitor was developed as a blood pressure medication long before it was used to treat erectile dysfunction.
 In some situations, it can cause dangerously low blood pressure.
 That is why we spent so much energy asking you about other medications that can lower blood pressure, especially nitrites/nitrates.
 Nitrites/Nitrates (found in nitroglycerin and other medications, as well as recreational “poppers”) are so dangerous that their use is an absolute contraindication to prescribing or using sildenafil.